lannonbr/Portfolio/content/blog/2020-03-09-followup-friday-automation/index.md

 ---
-title: 'Automations for Follow-up Friday listing'
+title: 'Creating a Twilio SMS Workflow for Follow-up Friday listings'
 date: '2020-03-09'
-description: 'How I used GitHub Actions and tools like Twilio and Siri Shortcuts to automate the process of adding items to a follow-up list'
+description: 'How I used GitHub Actions and tools like Twilio to automate the process of adding items to a follow-up list'
 keywords:
   - GitHub Actions
   - Twilio
-  - Siri Shortcuts
 ---

 Talk about Followup Friday